shadowlack/shadowlack-core-book/species/yki.md

 ### Health

 Yki are susceptible to respiratory disease, and whole clans have been wiped out by a strange, pneumonia-like illness.
 Some of the clans are elitists, and do not condone mating with others outside the tribe; as such at least one clan has been having problems with the newest generation falling victim to genetic diseases such as hip dysplasia.

+> Yki start with bonuses to Artistry and Deceive.
+{.is-success}

 ### Diet